adrianHards/adrianHards/README.md

 ### Hello there

 and welcome to my profile!
 I'm a front end developer based in London, UK, and co-creator of [Trace](http://www.playtracewith.me/).
-My current focus is on React, Redux and TypeScript.
+My current focus is on React.
 Thanks for visiting, let's get in [touch](https://www.linkedin.com/in/adrianhards/)!

 [![Linkedin Badge](https://img.shields.io/badge/-adrianHards-3A76F0?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/jlim/)](https://www.linkedin.com/in/adrianhards/)
 <br>